astudenova/p300_alpha/README.md

 ----------------------------

-p_compute_bsi.py - pipline for computation of baseline-shift indices (BSI) in sensor space.
-This pipeline generates data derrivatives for figs. 3, 4, S4a.
+p_compute_bsi.py - pipeline for computation of baseline-shift indices (BSI) in sensor space.
+This pipeline generates data derivatives for figs. 3, 4, S4a.

-p_read_erp_alpha_save.py - pipline for computation of saving ERs and alpha envelopes in sensor space.
-This pipeline generates data derrivatives for figs. 1, 2, S3.
+p_read_erp_alpha_save.py - pipeline for computation of saving ERs and alpha envelopes in sensor space.
+This pipeline generates data derivatives for figs. 1, 2, S3.

-p_save_covariance_apply_csp.py - pipeline for computation of covariance matries and CSP filter and pattern.
-This pipeline generates data derrivatives for figs. 8a, 8c.
+p_save_covariance_apply_csp.py - pipeline for computation of covariance matrices and CSP filter and pattern.
+This pipeline generates data derivatives for figs. 8a, 8c.

-p_source_reconstruction.py - pipline for computation of saving ERs and alpha envelopes in source space.
-This pipeline generates data derrivatives for figs. 5, 6.
+p_source_reconstruction.py - pipeline for computation of saving ERs and alpha envelopes in source space.
+This pipeline generates data derivatives for figs. 5, 6.

 plot_simulated.py - pipeline for plotting using simulated data (without statistical assessment)